ceph/ceph/doc/dev/index-old.rst

 	cd src
 	install -d -m0755 out dev/osd0
 	./vstart.sh -n -x -l
-	# check that it's there
+	# check that it is there
 	./ceph health

 .. todo:: vstart is woefully undocumented and full of sharp sticks to poke yourself with.